higham/dot-emacs/readme.md

 * The code is lightly documented with links to sources for the things I am using.

-* I have recently started using John Wiegley's use-package for loading packages.
-Not everything is converted and I may convert other packages to load this way.
+* I mostly use John Wiegley's use-package for loading packages.
+Not everything uses it and I may convert other packages to load this way.

 * Orgstruct mode is turned on by the first line of the file, so pressing tab or shift-tab will collapse or expand the file into or from headings,